dbout01/discography-explorer/README.md

 * [ ] Add the function that throws "song/album does not exist" when a user types something other than album/song into the searchbar
 * [ ] Add website links
 * [ ] Add populated lyrics
+* [ ] Mmake better use of Node.js to improve backend functionality